 Lean teaches us that ‘you can’t manage what you can’t see.’
 Making the current work visible exposes the amount of work in process, bottlenecks, what people are really doing as opposed to what we think they are doing, and highlights the status of the flow of value throughout the system.
 A general-purpose Kanban system can be used to manage any type of work following this approach.
 The left and right sides of Figure 3 shows the Portfolio and Program Kanban systems we use at Scaled Agile to manage Epic and Feature flow.

 In addition to monitoring the progress of work items through the system, dependencies between teams also warrant close attention.
 The program board, also visible in Figure 3 and created during PI planning, captures this information and should be displayed prominently during the PI.
-Successful ARTs use the program board as a focal point for their Scrum of Scrums meetings.
+Successful ARTs use the program board as a focal point for their Scrum of Scrums events.

 Figure 4 illustrates another example of visualizing work.
 In this image, we see an ‘investment corridor’ that identifies all current and potential epics in flight at one large enterprise.
 This corridor served as the planning visualization for a PI-like, large-scale portfolio prioritization workshop.